vikas-poddar-slalom/katacoda-scenarios/session-03-lab2-manage-chart/step2.md

 Helm comes pre-installed with a command to create a chart from a pre-configured nginx template with the required files and directory structure.

+In this section, we will use this template to explore creating, packaging, and installing a chart

+## Create chart

 Run the create command to create an empty chart called **mychart**

 `helm create mychart`{{execute}}

----

 Check your chart is created correctly

 `ls -l`{{execute}}

-You should see a directory called **mychart**
+You should see a directory called **mychart**.
+We will target this directory throughout the remainder of this lab

+---

+To gain a view of your Helm chart structure, use

 `helm tree ./mychart`{{execute}}

 ---

-Before we modify the chart, lets package and install your chart
+Lets package and install your chart

-Package the chart using **helm package**
+Package the chart using

 `helm package ./mychart`{{execute}}